Treszyk/vaulton-password-manager/Docs/auth.md

    {
    "message": "Invalid refresh token."
    }
+   - If the token is found but already revoked, the server also revokes all other active refresh tokens for that account.

+**Error cases**

+- Missing refresh cookie → `401 Unauthorized`:

+      {
+        "message": "Missing refresh token."
+      }

+- Invalid/expired/revoked refresh token → `401 Unauthorized`:

+      {
+        "message": "Invalid refresh token."
+      }

 5. If validation succeeds:
    - Create a new JWT access token for the associated `AccountId`.
    - Generate a new refresh token value.
-   - Store the new refresh token hash in the database and revoke/delete the old one (rotation).
+   - Store the new refresh token hash in the database and mark the old one as revoked (rotation).
-   - Set a new `vaulton_refresh` cookie with the new value (HttpOnly, Secure, SameSite).
+   - Set a new `Vaulton.Refresh` cookie with the new value (HttpOnly, `SameSite=Strict`, `Path=/auth`, `Secure` unless running in development).
    - Return `200 OK` with `{ "Token": "<new-jwt>" }`.

 ---